John Daly (Fenian)

-John Daly (18 October 1845 – 30 June 1916), was an Irish republican, and a leading member of the Irish Republican Brotherhood.
-He was uncle to Kathleen Clarke, wife of Tom Clarke who was executed for his part in the 1916 Rising and who was a leading member of the IRB, and her brother Ned Daly who was also executed in 1916.
+John Daly (18 October 1845 – 30 June 1916) was an Irish republican and a leading member of the Irish Republican Brotherhood.
+He was uncle to Kathleen Clarke, wife of Tom Clarke, who was executed for his part in the 1916 Rising and who was a leading member of the IRB, and her brother Ned Daly who was also executed in 1916.
 Daly briefly served as a member of the British Parliament but was resented for having previously been convicted for treason against the British state.
 Daly also served as Mayor of Limerick for 3 years at the turn of the century.

 Early life

 John Daly was born in Limerick city on 18 October 1845.
-His father worked in James Harvey & Son's Timber Yard.
+His father, worked in James Harvey & Son's Timber Yard.
 At 16 John joined his father working as a lath splitter.
 At 18 he was sworn in as a member of the Irish Republican Brotherhood, also known as the Fenians, and became fully involved in Republican activities.
 When he was refused absolution in confession because he admitted to being a Fenian, he decided that from then on his loyalty would no longer be to "faith and Fatherland" but to "God and Fatherland."

-On 22 November 1866 Daly and his brother Edward were arrested at their family home having been betrayed by an informer, for running a munitions factory in the Pennywell district close to their home.
-He was released on bail in February 1867 toughened and more dedicated by the experience.
+On 22 November 1866, Daly and his brother Edward were arrested at their family home, having been betrayed by an informer, for running a munitions factory in the Pennywell district close to their home.
+He was released on bail in February 1867, toughened and more dedicated by the experience.

 1867 Rising

 On 5 March 1867 the ill-prepared Fenian Rising took place.
 John Daly took charge of the Limerick detachment of the IRB.
 Limerick was one of the few areas were the Fenians were able to make some show of force, however weak.
 Through lack of numbers they failed to make a significant impact on the vastly superior forces arrayed against them.
 Moving out of the city, Daly moved his men into the country and joined up with other Fenians in an attack on the Irish Constabulary barracks at Kilmallock.
-The attack was repelled and Daly dispersed his men.
+The attack was repelled, and Daly dispersed his men.

-After this Daly had to flee the country by stowing away first on a boat the Hollywood, to England, and from London then on board the Cornelius Grenfel to the United States of America.
+After this, Daly had to flee the country by stowing away, first on a boat the Hollywood, to England, and from London then on board the Cornelius Grenfel to the United States of America.

 America

-Life in America for working class immigrants was particularly tough and his first job on leaving the ship was digging a cellar.
-He then obtained work in a white lead factory and worked for a while as a mason's help before getting a reasonably good job as a brakeman on a tram system.
+Life in America for working-class immigrants was particularly tough, and his first job on leaving the ship was digging a cellar.
+He then obtained work in a white lead factory and worked for a while as a mason's helper before getting a reasonably good job as a brakeman on a tram system.
 Daly was to recall these experiences in his Recollections of Fenians and Fenianism.